jjla26/javascript/Code-Academy-course/module7/loops.md

 3.
 Nice work!
 Remember, all for loops have three conditions, start, stop, and iterate, and we can edit all three!

+## for loops inside of for loops
+Let's say that you and a friend would like to go on vacation together.
+You've both made arrays of your favorite places and you want to compare to see if any places match.
+This is a job for loops!

+The big idea is that we can run a for loop inside another for loop to compare the items in two arrays.

+Every time the outter for loop runs once, the inner for loop will run completely.

+With two for loops, we can check to see if any of the your vacation spots match your friend's spots.

+1.
+We are going to write this program from scratch.
+Start out by writing an variable named myPlaces and set it equal to an array with three places you'd like to visit.

+2.
+Now, make another variable named friendPlaces and set it equal to an array with three places a friend might like to go.

+Make sure that at least one of the places is the same as in your myPlaces array.

+3.
+Write a for loop that iterates through each item in myPlaces and logs out each place.

+4.
+You logged all of your places!

+Now, inside of the existing for loop's block, write another for loop that loops over friendPlaces.
+This time, instead of using the i as the variable name, use j, so we don't overwrite any variables.

+5.
+Look what printed to the console.
+Your first place printed, then all three of your friend's.
+Then your second place, then your friend's places again.
+And then one more time.

+This is because the inner for loop runs completely every time the outer for loop runs once.
+Click 'Run' one more time to proceed.

+6.
+The purpose of the program is to see what you and your friend have in common.
+Let's utilize the === comparison with an if/else statement.

+Inside the second for loop's block, write an if/else statement that checks if myPlaces[i] is equal to friendPlaces[j].
+If it is, log to the console the place you have in common.

+## while Loops
+Awesome job! for loops are great, but they have a limitation: you have to know how many times you want the loop to run.
+What if you want a loop to run an unknown or variable number of times instead?

+For example, if we have a deck of cards and we want to flip cards (loop a card flipping function) until we get a 'Spade', how could we write that in JavaScript?

+That's the purpose of the while loop.
+It looks like similar to a for loop.
+Check it out:

+while (condition) {
+  // code block that loops until condition is false
+}
+The loop begins with the keyword while

+Inside the parentheses, we can insert a condition.
+As long as the variable evaluates to true the block of code will loop.

+Inside the code block we can write any code we'd like to loop.

+1.
+Let's write a program that flips cards until we get a 'Spade.'
+Start by creating a variable named cards and set it equal to this array:

+['Diamond', 'Spade', 'Heart', 'Club']
+2.
+Right under the array create a variable named currentCard and set it equal to 'Heart'.

+This variable will hold the name of the card we just flipped.
+We are using 'Heart' as the first card.

+3.
+Let's utilize a while loop to do two things:

+If the currentCard is not a 'Spade', then add a console.log to print the value of currentCard.
+Then, create a random number between 0 and 3 and put it in a variable named randomNumber.
+Then use the randomNumber to reassign currentCard to a new card from the cards array.
+The while loop could like this:

+while (currentCard !== 'Spade') {
+  console.log(currentCard);

+  var randomNumber = Math.floor(Math.random() * 4);

+  currentCard = cards[randomNumber];
+}
+4.
+Outside the while loop, on the last line of the program, use console.log to log that the program found a spade.

+Run the code a few times to see the output changing.
+You can see the while loop guessing a card, then seeing if it is a Spade, over and over, until it finds one.

+## Review Loops
+Great job!
+In this unit we learned how to write less repetitive code with loops.

+for loops allow us to repeat a block of code a known amount of times.
+We can use a for loop inside another for loop to compare two lists. while loops are for looping over a code block an unknown amount of times.
+At this point, you've learned the foundational concepts of JavaScript.
+Now we are going to apply them to the web with a JavaScript library called jQuery.